Connie-ConstellationXT/philosophical-framework/README.md

 A knowledgebase and conceptual framework for philosophy, cognition, and semantic modeling.

+**Disclaimer:**
+None of the claims, definitions, or statements in this repository are authoritative, nor do they constitute legal or medical advice.
+All content is an attempt to explore meaning and cognition through the lens of the universality of neural networks, regardless of the substrate on which those networks run.

 ## Purpose

 This project exists as an ongoing exploration of philosophical, cognitive, and semantic structures.
 Its purpose is not fixed or fully known; rather, it is an attempt to clarify, organize, and experiment with concepts that shape understanding and prediction.
 The framework serves as a laboratory for thought, a reference for future inquiry, and a resource for anyone interested in the architecture of meaning.